Frederick William, Elector of Hesse: Personal life

 On 26 June 1831 Frederick William was morganatically married to Gertrude Falkenstein Lehmann (1803–1882).
 She had been born in Bonn and was a daughter of apothecary Johann Gottfried Falkenstein and his wife, Magdalena Schulz.
 When Frederick William met Gertrude, she was the wife of Lt Karl Michael Lehmann (married in 1822) and the mother of two sons.
 Gertrude and her husband were divorced in 1830/31, but already by this time, some children had been born to her and Frederick William.
 They were married in 1831, after which they had further children.

 In 1831, Frederick William's father William II made Gertrude Her Illustrious Highness Countess of Schaumburg.
-In 1853, she was made Princess of Hanau and Horowitz.
-All of the nine children that she bore to Frederick William, whether born before or after their marriage, were made Princes of Hanau, and granted the style of Serene Highness in 1862, including:
+In 1853, she was made Princess of Hanau and to Horowitz.
+All of the nine children that she bore to Frederick William, whether born before or after their marriage, were made Princes of Hanau, and granted the style of Serene Highness in 1862: